In Kubernetes, every administrator needs a trusty tool to navigate the complex network of nodes. Enter kubectl get nodes

 We will cover:

-kubectl get nodes is a powerful command that provides essential information about the nodes in your Kubernetes cluster.
-When you execute this command, it communicates with the Kubernetes API server, retrieving the necessary information from the cluster’s control plane.
+When you execute this command, it communicates with the Kubernetes API server and retrieves the necessary information from the cluster’s control plane.

 $ kubectl get nodes